basilisp-lang/basilisp/docs/concepts.rst

 However, it is possible to mark a field as mutable by using the ``^:mutable`` metadata on a ``deftype`` field at compile time.
 Mutable fields may be ``set!`` from within class methods.
 Fields may be referred to freely by name from within method definitions as in Java (and unlike in Python where they must be qualified with ``self``).
+Fields may also specify defaults by providing the default value as a ``^:default`` metadata value.

 .. warning::